-- Temporal interpolation: Temporal interpolation deals with changes in time.
-It's an effective way to determine the speed at which an object moves across a motion path.
-For example, you can add acceleration and deceleration to a motion path with Ease or Bezier keyframes. - Spatial interpolation: The spatial method commonly deals with changes in an object's shape.
-It's an effective way to control the shape of the motion path.
+Temporal interpolation: Temporal interpolation deals with changes in time.
+It's a way to determine the speed at which an object moves along a motion path.
+For

+- example, you can add acceleration and deceleration to a motion path with Ease or Bezier keyframes. - Spatial interpolation: Spatial interpolation deals with changes in an object's shape and is commonly used to adjust motion paths.
 For example, does an object create hard angular ricochets as it moves from keyframe to keyframe, or does the object have a more sloping movement with round corners?